3 Participants:

 We followed our usual route to Harbertonford and then did some main road work along to Thurlestone, where Iris left us as she intended to go bathing.
 We dropped down and climbed up again before reaching our destination, where we packed our machines in the ferns and sand-dunes to go and have an enjoyable lunch.
 Some of us went for a short ramble along the rocky coastline, after which we journeyed back along the lanes towards Woodleigh.
 We stopped for a short packed tea and finally the Buckfastleigh district and Torbay cyclists separated near Marley Head.

-11 Participants: Frank Boyes, Colin Brierly, Colin Downie, Don Hassall, Michael Jones, Brian Marks (14, Paignton), Mark Morton, Kevin Presland, Sue Shepley, John Stuart, Philip Wrigley
+Frank Boyes, Colin Brierly, Colin Downie, Don Hassall, Michael Jones, Brian Marks (14, Paignton), Mark Morton, Kevin Presland, Sue Shepley, John Stuart, Philip Wrigley

 Double figures turned out for our August Afternoon Ride, and we had with us a new lad, Brian Marks.
 Having made our way along to Totnes we joined a track at Sharpham Drive which took us through fields alongside the river Dart, in beautiful countryside.